opensumi/docs/docs/integrate/universal-integrate-case/custom-command.en.md

 ## Built-in Command

 In the OpenSumi framework, many basic commands are built-in.
-When you need to implement them, you can go to the corresponding module to find the corresponding implementation first to avoid repeated work.
-Some of the commonly used built-in commands are as follows:
+When you need to implement them, you can go to the module to find the corresponding implementation first to avoid repetitive work. the following table lists some frequently used built-in commands.

 | Command                        | Functionality             | parameter                             |
 | --------------------------------------------------------- | ------------------------------------ | -------------------------------- |